Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: Background Geometry and Matter Field Content

 with the order given by

-Moreover, in \eqref{sol-tau} we have introduced the variable $\eta=|\tau|$ and $H_{\nu}^{(l)}(x)$ represents the Hankel function \cite{Grad}.
+Additionally, in \eqref{sol-tau} we have defined the variable $\eta=|\tau|$, and $H_{\nu}^{(l)}(x)$ denotes the Hankel function \cite{Grad}.
 Different choices of the coefficients $c_{1,2}$ in \eqref{sol-tau} lead to different choices of the vacuum state.
 In this paper we consider the Bunch-Davies vacuum, corresponding to the choice $c_{2}=0$.

 As to the solution of the $z$-dependent equation, it is constrained in the region $a_{1}<z<a_{2}$ by the Robin boundary conditions \eqref{RBC} on the two flat boundaries.
 For the plate at $z=a_1$, we have